saidulIslam1602/MaritimeIQ_Platform/docs/guides/AZURE-INTEGRATION-STATUS.md

 ## ✅ Implementation Status: COMPLETE

-**All Azure Portal Step-by-Step Guide requirements have been successfully implemented and are ready for deployment to the Havila Kystruten Maritime Platform.**
+**All Azure Portal Step-by-Step Guide requirements have been successfully implemented and are ready for deployment to the MaritimeIQ Platform.**

 The platform now includes comprehensive Azure services integration covering:
 - ✅ Serverless processing (Azure Functions)